 NDT Training also implies that the individual seeking certification has refined leadership skills.
 It is well known that the most advanced level of mastery of a given skill is the ability to teach it to others.

-Technicians who are NDT certified at Levels II and III are likely to supervise and train newer technicians who are just learning the ropes.
+NDT certified technicians at Level 3 or Level 2 are likely to supervise and train newer technicians who are just learning the ropes.
 As important as it is to practice your own skills by teaching others, it is also vital that new technicians learn about nondestructive testing from someone who is seasoned in the NDT field and has fresh hands-on experience, rather than someone who hasn’t performed NDT in decades.

 At TXNDT, we are committed to ensuring that all technicians who receive certification through our program leave as seasoned professionals with ample hands-on experience, guided by the best minds in the business.
 We ensure that personnel are qualified and equipped to best serve their job functions and stay aware of any and all compliance needs and specifications.